Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Results Analysis

-Table \ref{tab:mutation_results} presents the results of the comparison between the two ways of approximating the distance between the data and the decision boundaries.
-We can see that after we replace the dropout to mutants (change dropout model $M$ in definition \ref{def: lvr} to each mutant), \textit{Aries} can still work in some cases.
-For the CIFAR-10 dataset, \textit{Aries} with mutants can still produce some acceptable results, e.g., in 10 cases, the difference is smaller than 1\%.
-And compared to the \textit{Aries} with dropout, in 10 out of 26 cases, the mutant achieves better results.
-And on average, there are only 1.9\% and 0.42\% effectiveness gaps between these two ways.
-However, the performance of \textit{Aries} with mutants becomes much worse in the Tiny-ImageNet dataset, and the difference increases a lot compared to using dropout.
+Table~\ref{tab:mutation_results} presents the results of the comparison between the two ways of approximating the distance between the data and the decision boundaries.
+When replacing the dropout with mutants (change $M$ in Definition~\ref{def: lvr} to mutants), \textit{Aries} still works in some cases.
+For CIFAR-10, \textit{Aries} with mutants can still produce some acceptable results, e.g., in 10 cases, the difference is smaller than 1\%.
+Compared to \textit{Aries} with dropout, in 10 out of 26 cases, the mutant achieves better results.
+On average, there are only 1.9\% and 0.42\% effectiveness gaps between these two ways.
+However, the performance of \textit{Aries} with mutants becomes worse in Tiny-ImageNet, and the difference increases significantly compared to using dropout.
 In all the cases, \textit{Aries} with mutants performs worse than with dropout.
 This phenomenon indicates that \textit{Aries} with mutants can only work on simple datasets and models.
-This is reasonable because, at each prediction time, the status of the dropout model might be appeared in the training process due to its design nature \cite{srivastava2014dropout}.
+This is reasonable because, at each prediction time, the status of the dropout model might be appeared in the training process due to its design nature~\cite{srivastava2014dropout}.
 Thus, it can reflect the learned decision boundary more precisely.
-However, the post-training model mutation randomly modifies the model, which could totally change the learned decision boundary even if it maintains the accuracy. \textbf{Conslusion: } \textit{Aries} with using mutants can achieve similar accuracy estimation results with using dropout in CIFAR-10 dataset, while fails in Tiny-ImageNet dataset.
+However, the post-training model mutation randomly modifies the model, which could totally change the learned decision boundary even if it maintains the accuracy. \textbf{Conclusion: } \textit{Aries} with using mutants can achieve similar accuracy estimation results with using dropout in CIFAR-10 dataset, while fails in Tiny-ImageNet dataset.
 It needs more careful mutation operator selection and hyperparameter tuning to ensure the decision boundary does not change too much after model mutation.

-\framebox{\parbox{0.96\linewidth}{\textbf{Answer to RQ2}: The number of areas and dropout rate affect the performance of \textit{Aries}.
-50 and 0.5 are the recommended settings for $Area$ number and dropout rate.
-Simply replacing the dropout with mutant can work on the simple dataset (CIFAR-10) but fails on the more complex dataset (Tiny-ImageNet). }}
+\\\framebox{\parbox{0.96\linewidth}{\textbf{Answer to RQ2}: The number of buckets and dropout rate affect the performance of \textit{Aries}.
+50 and 0.5 are the recommended settings, respectively.
+Simply replacing the dropout with mutant can work on the simple dataset (CIFAR-10) but fails on the complex dataset (Tiny-ImageNet). }}